 Our keystone philosophy moving forwards is, it's not what happens to you, but how you respond that matters.
 And when I say 'respond', I'm referring to all of your thought processes, mindset, behaviours, beliefs and actions: what you say, what you do and all of the the hard choices you will often have to make.
 I don't mean 'respond' to simply be limited to the volley of words you choose to counter what's served to you.

 It's ALL in your mind.
 It's ALL in your hands.
 You get to decide what you will or will not accept, and then what to do about it afterwards.
-You are a self-contained power unit, and you get to decide where that power (i.e.: your attention, energy, resources etc) is deployed, how and when.
-For sure, falling flat on your face might be horrible, uncomfortable, humiliating, etc, etc, and blah, blah, but you're still falling forward, it's still progress!
+You are a self-contained power unit, and you get to decide where that power (e.g.: your attention, energy, resources) is deployed, how and when.
+For sure, falling flat on your face might be horrible, uncomfortable, humiliating and blah, blah, but you're still falling forward, it's all still progress!
 Oh, and we don't say "failing forward" in my company either, because there's no such thing as failing.
 We will call it what it is, learning.

 YOUR SUBCONSCIOUS IS LISTENING

 Never say anything about yourself you don't want to be true, because your subconscious mind is listening, and is then programmed to make it true, or happen.
 For example, if you tell yourself "I'm a failure", that's what your subconscious will activate and you've just birthed a whole new limiting belief that you're now shackled to until we can shift it.
-So, instead we reframe what's happened into something healthy, positive, and productive, e.g.: "Well, that didn't work, but I've learned something valuable as a result".
+So, instead we reframe what's happened into something healthy, positive, and productive, e.g.: "Well, that didn't work, but I've learned something valuable as a result, and now I will pivot and do this".

 THE EVER RECEDING HORIZON